rudderlabs/profiles-pycorelib/README.md

 ## Steps to Test Locally

-- Ensure you have the latest pb binary(not v 0.8.0) installed locally
+- Ensure you have the latest pb binary(not v0.8.0) installed locally

   ```bash
   # Pull latest main from wht repo and run(inside wht repo)